 Atmos was required to file this rate case because it exhausted all its eligible Gas Infrastructure Reliability Program ("GRIP") filings since its last full rate case in 2011 (GUD No. 10000).
 For many issues, Atmos seeks to continue the status quo.
-By far the most financially impactful-and contested-issue in this docket is whether Atmos's rate of return should reflect its riskier pipeline operations or its less-risky distribution operations.
+One of the most financially impactful-and contested-issues in this docket is whether Atmos's cost of equity (also referred to as "return on equity," or ROE) should reflect the risk associated with pipelines, which generally carry greater risk, or with local distribution companies ("LDCs"), which generally carry lower risk.